wimagguc/ios-custom-alertview/README.md

 [alertView setDelegate:self];
     ```

+* You can pass a parent view while initialise:

+    ```
+    CustomIOS7AlertView *alertView = [[CustomIOS7AlertView alloc] initWithParentView:self.view];
+    ```

+    In this case the alertView will be attached to the parent view - if you don't pass any, we will try to add the view to the top most view in the hierarchy.

 ## Todos

 This is a really quick implementation, and there are a few things missing:

-* Better rotation support (works with landscape and portrait mode too, so the current best practise is to re-open the same dialog once the screen is rotated)
+* Even better rotation support (works with landscape and portrait mode too, so the current best practise is to re-open the same dialog once the screen is rotated)

 * Adding more buttons: they don't exactly match the look with that of on iOS7

 ## Special thanks to

+* [@tamasdancsi](https://github.com/tamasdancsi) for his support with the initial code
-[@dingosky](https://github.com/dingosky) for his work on the parallax effects code.
+* [@dingosky](https://github.com/dingosky) for his work on the parallax effects code
-[@raspu](https://github.com/raspu) for his work on the protocol delegates, iOS6 support and onButtonClick blocks
+* [@raspu](https://github.com/raspu) for his work on the protocol delegates, iOS6 support and onButtonClick blocks
+* [@sbandol](https://github.com/sbandol) for his idea on adding the AlertView as the top most view in the hierarchy

 ## License